tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 approach is not suitable, entering the key would require typing it on a constrained UI.
 Moreover, PSK production lacks guidance unlike user passwords.

-- Some devices are provisioned PSKs via an out-of-band, cloud-based syncing protocol.
+- Some devices provision PSKs via an out-of-band, cloud-based syncing protocol.

 - Some secrets may be baked into or hardware or software device components.
 Moreover, when this is done at manufacturing time, secrets may be printed on labels or included in a Bill of Materials for ease of